showssteamrolls/ShowsSentiments/README.md

 Because general sentiment is so high, it's paramount to continue what's working.
 Here are the key parts to keep up:

 - Double Down on Best-Sellers
   - Shout the top dishes (pho, egg rolls, banh xeo) from the mountaintops!
-Do specials, bold them on the menus–– they are tried n' true
+Do specials, bold them on the menus.
+By high mention and high sentiment, they are tried n' true

 - Leverage Service Strength
   - Perhaps salary raise, customers recurringly mention service as part of their positive experience